lucyrubin/plang-snake/README.md

   }
  ```

-There are still `Segment` types in this version, but they are not objects that can be instantiated like in the Python version.
+There are still `Segment` types in this version, but they are not objects that can be instantiated like in the Python version, instead it is a piece of immutable data.
 A `Segment` is a type alias for a record:
 ` type alias Segment = {point: Point, distanceFromHead: Int} `

 Each body segment follows the trail of the head segment.
 The position of the segment is based on its distance from the head. (ex. the 5th segment from the head will be placed at the 5th coordinate in the trail list)

+Each frame, segments are updated based on the previous game state:

 ```
 -- Update the given Segment to match its Point data